On this page...

-- We introduce exotic species which damage land and water resources and sometimes bring diseases with them.
+- We introduce invasive species which can damage land and water resources and sometimes bring diseases with them.
 In addition, they may compete with native plants and animals for food and shelter.
 Some animals, such as cats and foxes, directly destroy native species.

-- We cause global warming by releasing increasing amounts of carbon dioxide and other gases into the atmosphere, which will alter the nature of ecosystems everywhere.
+- We cause climate change by releasing carbon dioxide and other gases into the atmosphere, which alter the nature of ecosystems everywhere.
 One of the causes of increased levels of carbon dioxide is the burning of carbon-based fuels such as coal, oil and gas.

 Loss of habitat